Daniel Gaudet

+Daniel Gaudet (born August 16, 1959) is a Canadian former artistic gymnast.
+He competed at the 1984 Summer Olympics.

+Early life and education

+Gaudet was born in Moncton, New Brunswick, raised in Toronto.
+He was educated at Agincourt Collegiate Institute and York University.

 Career

 Gaudet was a skilled gymnast.
 He competed for Canada in the 1984 Summer Olympics in Los Angeles, California, in the category of Artistic Gymnastics.
 He took part in all six events: Floor, Pommel Horse, Rings, Vault, Parallel Bars, High Bar.
 He placed 9th in Rings.
 In Individual All-Around, he placed 33rd.